INTRODUCTION TO PIVOT TABLE IN EXCEL

 Simply alter the name by adding space, it will be accepted.
 And hence you can rename your field.

 This is used when we want to change a single name in the Pivot Table.
-Field setting dialogue box helps you to change the field name.
+The field setting dialogue box helps you to change the field name.
 Instead of making changes in the source data and then in the Pivot Table, you can directly change in the Pivot Table of Excel.

 Steps to Rename the Field in Pivot Table: